Zippy-boy/wire-pod/Standards.md

 * There is a built-in speech end detector (VAD).
 This function is called `detectEndOfSpeech(req)` and should be called in the for loop as well.
 Its output req should also be set equal to the sttHandler's input req.

+* TODO: make a wrapper for SpeechRequest so you don't have to set the req equal to the function outputs

 * Example sttHandler function:

 ```